tyleryasaka/lobular/README.md

 ### `getZonationGradient(mtx, zone_obj)`

-Apply the model to new values, returning the zonation as a gradient between 0 and 1
+Apply the model to new values, returning the zonation as a gradient between 0 and 1 (0 = portal triad, 1 = central vein)

 #### Parameters